kdl-org/kdl/README.md

 #### Ok, then, why not SDLang?

-SDLang is designed for use cases that are not interesting to me, but are very relevant to the D-lang community.
-KDL is very similar in many ways, but is different in the following ways:
+SDLang is an excellent base, but I wanted some details ironed out, and some things removed that only really made sense for SDLang's current use-cases, including some restrictions about data representation.
+KDL is very similar in many ways, except:

 * The grammar and expected semantics are [well-defined and specified](SPEC.md).
 * There is only one "number" type.
 KDL does not prescribe representations.